ZacSweers/inspector/README.md

 - Annotation processor that generates validator implementations
 - Supports a service-loader-based extensions API via `InspectorExtension`
   - First party implementations are under the `compiler-extensions` directory
-- Works just like auto-value-gson or auto-value-moshi
-- Has support for Android support annotations and RAVE annotations
+- Validator implementation is generated in the same package in a `Validator_<YourClass>.java`

 Simply add a static `Validator`-returning method to your model and be sure to annotate it with something to look for, such as `@AutoValue` (this can be done automatically via the `inspector-autovalue-compiler-extension`).

+First party extensions:
+- `inspector-android-compiler-extension`: Generates validation for Android support annotations
+- `inspector-autovalue-compiler-extension`: Tells the inspector compiler to look for `@AutoValue` annotations
+- `inspector-nullability-compiler-extension`: Generates nullability validation based on the presence of `@Nullable` annotations
+- `inspector-rave-compiler-extension`: Generates validation for RAVE annotations

 ```java
 @AutoValue